umb-hub/BookStore/SRS.md

   - 6.1  include(AcceptPaymentByCard)
 - 7 If Costumer select cash on delivery
   - 7.1 The System add service's cost
+  - 7.3 The order status has been set to pending.
+  - 7.2 The order has been sent to the Dispatcher.

 **Postcondition**:

-- 1 The Customer has accepted the order.
+- 1 The Customer has accepted the order
-- 2 An Order is been created

 \newpage